Amandoj/DSC180-Q2-Project/README.md

 (2) Place files in `data/raw` directory

+## Activating Qiime2
+After launching container, open terminal and type in the following command before running `run.py`:

+`conda activate qiime2-2022.11`

+To use within jupyter notebook also type in the following commands:

+`pip install -–user ipykernel`

+`python -m ipykernel install -–user -–name=qiime2-2022.11`

+then refresh jupyter hub

+and select the qiime2 kernel

 ## Running the Project:
 * To revert to a clean repository, from the project root dir, run `python run.py clean`
   * This deletes all built files